Aakriti05/RTAW-Centralised-multi-robot-task-allocation/README.md

 	Training -
 		...

-3. Code for 500/1000 robots and SIPP/CBS can be provided by author if asked.
+3. Code for 500/1000 robots with ORCA can be provided by author if asked.
 The code is similar to the above with changes in the robot/task number and navigation scheme respectively.

 4. We have also provided the simple experiment code present in complex_task_10robots and complex_task_100robots.